All links go directly to official Crossville, Tennessee government websites.

 Jail & Inmate Records

-The Cumberland County Jail, located in Crossville, is the primary detention facility for the county.
-The booking process involves fingerprinting, photographing, and recording personal information of the arrestees.
+The Cumberland County Jail, located in Crossville, is the primary detention facility for Cumberland County.
+The booking process involves fingerprinting, photographing, and recording personal information of arrestees.
 Inmate lookup services are available online, allowing the public to search for current detainees.
-Visitation rules are specific to this facility, requiring visitors to schedule appointments and adhere to strict guidelines.
+Visitation at the facility requires scheduling appointments and adhering to strict guidelines.
+Tennessee's bond and bail process allows for the release of detainees pending trial, with specific procedures available through the jail's administrative office for posting bail.

 Court Records